zackforbing/ruby-submissions/1603/module_4_assignments/gametime/erin-lucy/check_in2.markdown

 * Goal 2: Handle logic for boards that involve multiple segments

 * Goal 3: Move through 2 to 3 levels

 _Note: Instructor/Groups can add additional goals beyond 3.
 Grading for the next check in will be based on completion of goals_

 ### Stretch Goals

+* _ie.
+Goals that are not required to meet the checkin, but would be good to have.
+Completion may result in extra credit points_
 * Make the play through on levels friendly - visual indicators around what's happening - some design around a wrapper for the game.

 ### Feedback?